-The most important mineral groups that make up gabbro are plagioclase and pyroxene.
+The most important mineral groups that make up this rock type are plagioclase and pyroxene.
 Plagioclase usually predominates over pyroxene.
 Plagioclase is sodium-calcium feldspar.
 It contains more calcium than sodium in gabbro.
 If there is more sodium in the plagioclase, then the rock type is named diorite.
 Diorite is usually lighter in color and contains more amphiboles than pyroxenes.

 “Gabbro” in the strict sense of the term is an intrusive rock that is chiefly composed of monoclinic pyroxene (clinopyroxene, abbreviated Cpx) and plagioclase.
 If more than 5% of Cpx is replaced with orthorhombic pyroxene (orthopyroxene, abbreviated Opx), the rock is named gabbronorite.
 If more than 95% of the pyroxene is Opx, then we have norite.
 These rocks are all collectively called gabbroic rocks.
 Sometimes the term “gabbro” is used loosely to include them all.
 Rocks that contain more than 90% pyroxene is pyroxenite.
 Gabbroic rocks may contain small amounts of quartz (up to 5%).
 If there is more quartz present, the rock must be named quartz gabbro.
-If quartz makes up more than 20%, then it is not gabbro anymore.
-Such rocks are called granitoids1.
+If quartz makes up more than 20%, then the rock is one of granitoids1.

 The classification scheme of olivine-bearing (>10%) gabbroic rocks.
 “Olivine” should be added to the rock name if it contains more than 10% of it.
 Gabbroic rock that contains almost no pyroxene is troctolite.